How to get your head around HACCP

 • Pre-requisite programs to create a safe environment for producing food.
 These should be based on good manufacturing practice e.g. cleaning, pest control, handwashing etc.

-• Operational Pre-requisite programs - to control specific hazards or contamination in the food production process.
+• Operational Pre-requisite programs - to control specific hazards or contamination in the food production process, for example metal contamination.

-As part of this system you will also need to look at microbiological testing, packaging and labelling, as well as allergens, product recall and traceability.
+As part of the HACCP system you will also need to look at microbiological testing, packaging and labelling, as well as allergens, product recall and traceability.
 You could also consider a risk evaluation tool, quality management, organoleptic (taste/smell) testing and auditing.
 There is a lot to think about…!

-Contact us if you need further advice or assistance with your current or new Food Safety Management System for your product or service based food business.
+Contact us if you need further advice or assistance with your current or to help you create a new HACCP for your product or service based food business.

 Previous